fourstix/Elfos-print/README.md

 Printer Hardware
 ----------------

 The printer used was the [Adafruit Mini Thermal Receipt Printer](https://www.adafruit.com/product/600).
-Adafruit has published a nice library for this printer available on GitHub at [adafruit/Adafruit-Thermal-Printer-Library](https://github.com/adafruit/Adafruit-Thermal-Printer-Library).
+Adafruit has published a nice library for this printer on GitHub at [adafruit/Adafruit-Thermal-Printer-Library](https://github.com/adafruit/Adafruit-Thermal-Printer-Library).
 This library was written by Limor Fried/Ladyada for Adafruit Industries, with contributions from the open source community.

  The processor used was a [NodeMCU ESP8266](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/), but the printer server code could be modified to work for almost any Arduino or Raspberry Pi microprocessor.
 Random Nerd Tutorials has lot of good information on the [ESP8266 microprocessors](https://randomnerdtutorials.com/projects-esp8266/) available.